ibm-cloud-docs/databases-for-postgresql/reference-provisioning.md

 # Provisioning

 To create an {{site.data.keyword.databases-for-postgresql_full}} deployment, you will need to create an {{site.data.keyword.cloud}} service instance.
 A service instance can represent different types of service.
-The service type is determined by the service id and you will need to specify the appropriate service id when creating a new service.
+The service type is determined by the service id and you will need to specify the appropriate service id when creating a new service instance.
 For {{site.data.keyword.databases-for-postgresql}} the service id is `databases_for_postgresql`.

 ## Using the Catalog